Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Limitations of the pepper-pot method

 \subsection{Underestimating large emittance values}

-For values above $>35~\si{\um\mrad}$, the emittance values are underestimated for large source sizes, as observed in the plots of Fig.~\ref{fig:source scan geant4}.
+For values above $>35~\si{\um\mrad}$, the emittance values are underestimated for large source sizes, as identified as region II of the plots in Fig.~\ref{fig:source scan geant4}.
 The reason why the method fails to infer correctly the emittance values in this region is better understood by examining the trace space of the beam after its interaction with the mask and at the detection plane, as shown in Fig.~\ref{fig. trace space large source sizes}.

 The sampling of the beam into beamlets in the pepper-pot mask is represented by the trace space shown in Fig.~\ref{fig. trace space large source sizes}.
 As the beamlets propagate from the mask to the detection screen, the trace space of each individual beamlet rotates, and the beamlets rapidly spread due to their angular divergence.
 As the overlap intensifies, the baseline of the integrated signal (in the angular direction) also elevates, since the beamlets now start to overlap each other, diminishing the signal-to-noise ratio of the individual beamlets during post-processing of the data.
 The beamlet overlap can be minimized during data evaluation through the implementation of baseline correction.
-However, applying baseline reduction during data analysis also reduces the height $n_j$ and rms spread $\sigma_{\mathrm{beamlet}_j}$ of the beamlets, resulting in an underestimation of the inferred emittance when using Eq.~\eqref{eq.
+However, applying baseline reduction during data analysis also reduces the height $n_j$ and RMS spread $\sigma_{\mathrm{beamlet}_j}$ of the beamlets, resulting in an underestimation of the calculated emittance using Eq.~\eqref{eq.
 PP equation}.